IBM/operand-deployment-lifecycle-manager/docs/install/install.md

 ### (Optional) Update OperandRegistry and OperandConfig instances

 This is an optional step to install operand deployment lifecycle manager.
-You can update OperandRegistry and OperandConfig instances [post installation](#post-installation) as well.

 - You can edit `OperandRegistry` instances to update operators.
-For more detail, you can check [How to update OperandRegistry](../design/how-to-update-operandregistry)
+For more details, you can check [How to update OperandRegistry](../design/how-to-update-operandregistry)
 - You can edit `OperandConfig` instances to update operands.
-For more detail, you can check [How to update OperandConfig](../design/how-to-update-operandconfig)
+You can update OperandConfig instances [post installation](#post-installation) as well.
+For more details, you can check [How to update OperandConfig](../design/how-to-update-operandconfig)

 ### Create Operand Request